vsolovyov/blog/content/postgresql-jsonb-index.md

 id="back3">\[3\]</sup>](#note3) with JIT compiling a query for more than 13 seconds for a query that usually executes in 30 ms. Upgrade to PostgreSQL 12 brought their site down until they turned JIT off.
 They also had a `jsonb` column with an index on it, which inflated estimated rows and cost.
-However even without that part the query was big enough to trigger JIT compilation.
+However, even without that part, the query was big enough to trigger JIT compilation.

-I found the same problem in my code just yesterday, when the query was big enough to trigger JIT compilation, but amount of results wasn't big enough so it actually slowed things down.
+I found the same problem in my code just yesterday when the query was big and complex enough to trigger JIT compilation, but the number of results wasn't big enough so it slowed things down instead of speeding up.

 I tried to make PostgreSQL cache JITted code with [prepared statements](https://www.postgresql.org/docs/current/sql-prepare.html), but I wasn't successful.
 It looked to me like JIT was compiling a query each time I fired `EXPLAIN ANALYZE`, even after more than five times to stabilize a query plan.
-I tried to force generic plan for it to cache JITted code, but it still didn't help.
+I tried to force a generic plan for it to cache JITted code, but it still didn't help.

 Possible fix
 --------

-I don't really know PostgreSQL enough to know how hard it is to add statistics for `jsonb` fields.
+I don't know PostgreSQL internals enough to know how hard it is to add statistics for `jsonb` fields.
 Maybe it's possible to somehow extend `CREATE STATISTICS`, or make `@>` to respect `n_distinct` somehow.

-With the JIT triggering very expensive compilation for complex queries with a small number of rows I think it's best to penalize the cost of enabling JIT on the basis of how many nodes[<sup id="back4">\[4\]</sup>](#note4) are there in a query plan.
+With the JIT triggering a very expensive compilation for complex queries with a small number of rows I think it's best to penalize the cost of enabling JIT based on how many nodes[<sup id="back4">\[4\]</sup>](#note4) are there in a query plan.
 [There are settings](https://www.postgresql.org/docs/current/jit-decision.html) like `jit_above_cost`, and with a setting like `jit_node_cost` decision would be made